christroutner/gatsby-ipfs-personal-blog/markdown/blog/19-12-30-community-token.md

 The major features of the curve are determined by the initial values of BCH and tokens.
 In the example above the initial values are 25 BCH and 5000 tokens.
-This is not the initial state of the app, they are simply constants that determine important features like the psuedo-stable range of token balances and the point where the equation crosses the y-axis.
+This is not the initial state of the app, they are simply constants that determine important features like the pseudo-stable range of token balances and the point where the equation crosses the y-axis.

 ![constant relationship](./images/token-bch-constant.png 'psudo-stable relationshiop between tokens and BCH')